Water Filters & Purifiers

 Can I get a water cooler repaired in Australia?

-Yes — most common issues (tap replacement, hot pot failure, thermostat problems) can be fixed with spare parts rather than replacing the whole unit.
+Yes — most common issues can be fixed with spare parts rather than replacing the whole unit.
 We stock a full range of genuine spare parts for our cooler range.

 What's the difference between white and black water coolers?

 Purely aesthetic — the internals and performance are the same.
-Browse our white water coolers or black water coolers depending on what suits your space.
+Browse our white water coolers or black water coolers.

 Ready to Choose Your Cooler?

-Browse the full range — freestanding, benchtop, and bottleless plumbed-in — or get in touch if you'd like a recommendation based on your specific situation.
+Browse the full range — freestanding, benchtop, and bottleless plumbed-in — or get in touch for a recommendation.

 ```html